jessealdana/big-bee/README.md

  ## Description

-  This app gives the user a target number for the unpublished highest rank in the New York Times Spelling Bee game.
+  This app gives the user a target number for the highest rank in the New York Times Spelling Bee game.
+It is calculated with the assumption that Genius Level is 70% of the total possible score with a margin of error of one or two points.

   https://github.com/jessealdana/big-bee